bitlap/smt/docs/howToUse_en.md

 ## @builder

-The `@builder` is used to generate builder pattern for Scala classes.
+The `@builder` annotation is used to generate builder pattern for Scala classes.

 - Note
     - Support `case class` / `class`.